-- The 2018 MTP called for 70 percent of the available federal funds to be spent on system preservation.
-Actual spending in the categories of Paving, Bridge, and Transit which are critical to maintaining the existing transportation system in a state of good repair accounted for 60 percent of the total funding.
-Another important aspect of system preservation is maintaining traffic signals and rail grade crossing equipment.
-In the past five years improvements have been made at 24 intersections and 5 rail crossings accounting for 17.5 percent of the funding total; - Three Capacity Expansion projects Champlain Parkway, Burlington; Crescent Connector, Essex Junction; and Market Street, South Burlington - accounted for just 7.4 percent of funding; - Two Roadway Corridor projects (US7 Reconstruction, Charlotte; and Pearl Street Improvements, Essex Junction) accounted for 4.9 percent of the total funds; - Upgrades are underway at three interstate interchange locations, Exit 12, Exit 16 and Exit 17 to address safety, capacity and asset condition issues; - Two Park and Ride facilities included in the 2011 plan were completed or are nearing completion at Exit 16 and Exit 12, respectively; - Sidewalks, crosswalks, and multiuse path projects were constructed in 36 locations throughout the county accounting for 4.4 percent of the total funds; and - Stormwater upgrades have been made in 23 locations throughout the county.
+- The 2018 MTP called for 70% of the available federal funds to be spent on system preservation.
+Actual spending in the categories of Paving, Bridge, and Transit - which are critical to maintaining the existing transportation system in a state of good repair - accounted for 60% of the total funding. - Another important aspect of system preservation is maintaining traffic signals and rail grade crossing equipment.
+In the past five years improvements have been made at 24 intersections and 5 rail crossings accounting for 17.5% of the funding total; - Three Capacity Expansion projects Champlain Parkway, Burlington; Crescent Connector, Essex Junction; and Market Street, South Burlington accounted for just 7.4% of funding; - Two Roadway Corridor projects (US7 Reconstruction, Charlotte; and Pearl Street Improvements, Essex Junction) accounted for 4.9% of the total funds; - Upgrades are underway at three interstate interchange locations, Exit 12, Exit 16, and Exit 17, to address safety, capacity and asset condition issues; - Two park-and-ride facilities included in the 2011 Park-and-Ride Plan were completed or are nearing completion at Exit 16 and Exit 12, respectively; - Sidewalks, crosswalks, and multiuse path projects were constructed in 36 locations throughout the County accounting for 4.4% of the total funds; and - Stormwater upgrades have been made in 23 locations throughout the county.